 Duke Health clinical trials may provide access to new ways of treating kidney disease before they are available to the public.
 To learn more and to find out of you are eligible to participate, visit the Duke Health clinical trials directory.

-Video on Avoiding Dialysis with Medicine and Lifestyle Changes
+Avoiding Dialysis with Medicine and Lifestyle Changes

 As a survivor of kidney cancer, Adrienna Maisonet Morales understands that life is a gift.
 That why she does everything she can to stay healthy.
 Her Duke nephrologist, Crystal Tyson, MD, is right beside her to help.
 Together, they carefully manage her diet, daily activities, stress levels, water intake, and more to keep her kidneys in top condition.
 Here, she and Dr. Tyson talk about the journey and how they successfully overcame obstacles along the way.